 Kristin Beeler is a visual artist based in Los Angeles area, whose body of work includes contemporary jewelry, photography and object making.
 Her studio practice is at the intersection of beauty, memory, the body and jewelry as mnemonic device.
 She earned her MFA in Jewelry and Metalwork from the University of Arizona and a Bachelor’s in Crafts from Berea College.
 She has been Visiting Artist at Cranbrook Academy of Art, and resident artist at Cleveland Institute of Art and Kent State University.
 She exhibits and lectures internationally and her work has been widely documented.Kristin is Professor of Art and head of Jewelry and Metalwork at Long Beach City College in the Los Angeles area.
 As part of the Materialising Memories programme, she will collaborate on the study of jewelry as a memory object.

-dr. Roger Dunston
+Dr Roger Dunston

-Academic advisor – UTS (since 2015)
+Academic advisor – UTS (2015-2017)

 Roger Dunston joined the Faculty of Arts and Social Sciences (FASS) in early 2007.
 He is a senior health services manager, educator and health policy analyst with over 30 years of experience within the health sector.
 Dr Dunston is primarily located as part of the Centre for Research and Learning in Change and will focus on the development of new forms of collaboration - engagement, research and educational development - between FASS/UTS and the health sector.
 This work builds on already existing FASS research strengths.
 His appointment to FASS is a response to a global policy and practice momentum that is reshaping the role of the higher education sector and, in particular, its relationship to industry and civil society.

-PhD student – TU/e & UTS (since 2013)
+PhD student – TU/e & UTS (2013-2018)

-PhD student – UTS & TU/e (since 2013)
+PhD student – UTS & TU/e (2013-2018)

-PhD student – TU/e & UTS (since 2013)
+PhD student – TU/e & UTS (2013-2019)

 Ine Mols studied Industrial Design at the Eindhoven University of Technology, where she obtained both her Bachelor and Master degree.
 Her research project “Dear Diary” sparked her interest in designing for behavior change and the subject of everyday remembering.
 During her graduation project she explored designing for complex situations in “Educational Interaction”.
 The project focussed on stimulating the use of visual summaries based on photos in secondary schools, with the aim to create more varied and interactive lessons.
-In august 2013 she continued her path at the TU/e by joining the Materialising Memories Phd-team.
+In August 2013, she continued her path at the TU/e by joining the Materialising Memories PhD-team.
 Supervised by Elise van den Hoven & Berry Eggen.

-PhD student – Dundee & UTS (since 2015)
+PhD student – Dundee & UTS (2015-2020)

 Daniel Herron obtained his bachelor's degree in Applied Computing at the University of Dundee in 2012.
 Since then he has worked as part of a multi-disciplinary HCI focused research team at the School of Computing within Dundee University, examining how technology can improve the communication and healthcare prospects of people with severe physical and intellectual disabilities.
 In November 2014 he started his joint PhD at DJCAD, University of Dundee, in conjunction with the Materialising Memories project at the University of Technology, Sydney, investigating how technology can support individuals during breakup, separation and divorce with particular emphasis on the curation of digital memories.
 Supervised by Wendy Moncur & Elise van den Hoven.

-PhD student – TU/e & UTS (since 2016)
+PhD student – UTS (2015-2019)

-PhD student – UTS & Dundee (since 2016)
+PhD student – UTS (2016-2017)

 Ashlyn completed her Bachelor degree of Industrial Design (Hons) in 2013 with the University of Technology, Sydney.
 Her honours project focused on childhood development and she looked into storytelling, technology, and the importance of physical parent-child interaction during a child's upbringing.
 In September 2016, Ashlyn joined the Materialising Memories project under the co-supervision of Elise van den Hoven and Tuck Wah Leong.
-Her research is focused on the effect of music on memory in the context of Interaction design.
+Her research focused on the effect of music on memory in the context of interaction design.

-PhD student – UTS (since 2017)
+PhD student – UTS (2017-2021)

-Master student – TU/e (2015)
+Master by Research student – TU/e (2015)

-Jan has obtained his Bachelor’s in Industrial Design and subsequently started his Master’s in Industrial Design, both at the Eindhoven University of Technology.
-He is interested in physical and tangible product interaction, but especially in how products should communicate with the user to facilitate in this interaction successfully.
-For his Master Graduation Project Jan is working on a tool that enables people to create prospective memory cues to help them remember their future intentions.
-His main goal is to design this reminder so that it does remember people to their future intention, but without having the obtrusive characteristics of current reminding applications as alarms and notifications on f.e. mobile phones.
-During this Master Graduation Project he is supervised by Saskia Bakker & Elise van den Hoven.
+Jan obtained his Bachelor degree in Industrial Design and subsequently started his Masters in Industrial Design, both at the Eindhoven University of Technology.
+He is interested in physical and tangible product interaction, and especially in how products should communicate with the user to facilitate this interaction successfully.
+For his Master Graduation Project, Jan worked on a tool that enables people to create prospective memory cues to help them remember their future intentions.
+His aim was to design this so that it does remind people of their future intention but without having the obtrusive characteristics of current electronic reminders and notifications.
+He was supervised by Saskia Bakker & Elise van den Hoven.

-Master student – TU/e & UTS (2016-2017)
+Master by Research student – TU/e & UTS (2016-2017)

-Research assistant – UTS (2013-2014)
+Bachelor student – UTS (2013-2014)